kofiarhin/kf-react-starter-pack-v1/sampleReadme.md

+Here’s the final README.md with a “Running the Dev Server” section added right after the install step.
+Clean, clear, no fluff.

 # React + Vite Starter Pack

 A modern, minimal frontend starter template using React and Vite — fast, lightweight, and fully configured for unit and component testing.